Regulation Guide

 What Is ASIC and Why Does It Regulate Forex Brokers?

-"ASIC contributes to Australia's economic reputation and wellbeing by ensuring that Australia's financial markets are fair and transparent, supported by confident and informed investors and consumers," states the regulator directly on its mandate page (ASIC, 2026).
+The regulator puts it plainly: "ASIC contributes to Australia's economic reputation and wellbeing by ensuring that Australia's financial markets are fair and transparent, supported by confident and informed investors and consumers" (ASIC, 2026).
+That's not marketing copy — ASIC has cancelled licences, suspended firms mid-operation, and pursued court orders against brokers that violated those standards.

-ASIC is classified as a Tier 1 regulator by the industry — alongside the FCA (UK), CFTC (US), and MAS (Singapore) — based on enforcement rigour, capital requirements, and ongoing supervision standards.
+ASIC sits alongside the FCA (UK), CFTC (US), and MAS (Singapore) in the Tier 1 regulator category — based on enforcement rigour, capital requirements, and ongoing supervision standards.
+That classification is earned, not assigned.

 Verified ASIC Broker Database

-Of the 13 brokers in the active table below, the longest-standing has held continuous ASIC authorisation since 2002 — over two decades.
+The longest-standing broker on this list has held continuous ASIC authorisation since 2002 — over two decades under the same framework.
 Two additional entries show revoked licences from 2024 enforcement actions (ASIC News Centre, 2024).
-We checked each against the ASIC Professional Registers directly — no broker paid for inclusion and status is sorted by current authorisation, not ratings.
+We checked every entry against the ASIC Professional Registers directly.
+No broker paid for inclusion.
+Status is sorted by current authorisation, not by any rating or commercial relationship.

 Brokers are sorted by status (active first), then by licence date (longest-held first).
 This is a verification table — not a ranking.